NASCAR: Preview Dover in June 2012

-Of course, I mean no blowouts churning, but rather a more difficult ride and tires, which makes the age then sometime noticeable.
-One sees not least due to the poor ratings of the Coca-Cola 600, which was again unsuccessful first time this year for some time the Indy 500, the urgent need to happen.
-Presumably, however, are also the CoT silhouettes misery debt, where the crew chiefs probably now know by heart each screw.
-2013 "FTW" is the motto, because from next season there is known to again a partial new aerodynamics.
+Of course, I mean no blowouts churning, but rather a more challenging ride and tires, which makes the age then at some point felt.
+One sees, not least due to poor ratings of the Coca-Cola 600, which was again unsuccessful first time this year for some time the Indy 500, the urgent need to happen.
+Presumably, however, are the CoT silhouettes of trouble debt, where the crew chiefs probably now know by heart each screw.
+"2013 FTW" is the motto, as from next season, there are known to provide a complete new aerodynamics.

-At Dover it particularly difficult to predict a winner, as all four manufacturers were since the introduction of the CoT already secure at least a trip to the Victory Lane.
-The following list shows the extremely balanced for NASCAR relations situation:
+In Dover find it particularly difficult to predict a winner, because all four manufacturers were able to since the introduction of the CoT already secure at least a trip to Victory Lane.
+The following list shows the extremely balanced for NASCAR ratios situation:

-1/2007: Martin Truex Jr. (Dale Earnhardt Inc. Chevrolet)
+2007/1: Martin Truex Jr (Dale Earnhardt Inc. Chevrolet)

 2007/2: Carl Edwards (Roush Fenway Racing Ford)

 2008/1: Kyle Busch (Joe Gibbs Racing and Toyota)